 A member from the Competition team will be in touch and help the candidates submit all necessary registration materials.

-– Candidates and Parents notified of arrival time for registration and green room warm up.
+- Candidates and Parents notified of arrival time for run-throughs on 9th August and registration and green room warm up on 10th August.

 Before the competition, the competition organiser will conduct a draw to determine the order in which each competitor performs.
 The order of performance and guideline on arrival times will be notified to competitors at least two weeks before the competition.
 In unforeseen circumstances, the organisers reserve the right to make adjustment on the day if the need arises.

 Competitors must provide five copies of their selected works for the adjudicators.
 Competitors failing to do so will be adjudicated but the assessment may be adjusted accordingly.
 Photocopying facilities will not be available at the competition venue.
 Copies will be required one week prior to the Competition date (10th August 2019).

 Photocopies of music published as individual pieces will not be permitted unless competitors can provide written permission from the publishers.